DynamoDS/Dynamo/tools/DynamoPackagesAnalyzer/Readme.txt

 This tool has three operation modes:

 1. zipfile
-This mode expects and arrays of packages zip archives, to be analyzed one by one
+This mode expects an array of zip archives to be analyzed one by one

 Flags explanation:
 --files: used to receive the files to process
--l: whether to lookup for package details at dynamopackages.com
+-l: when this flag is present, the packages list is downloaded from dynamopacakges.com, and using the name property from pkg.json,
+    the process tries to resolve the complete package information matching the name with the packages from the downloaded list

 Example:
 DynamoPackagesAnalyzer.exe zipfile --files "some\path\package1.zip" "some\path\package2.zip" -l